 Your automatic response in any stressful situation will be the one that your autonomic nervous system found most effective in the past.

-The freeze response takes over when we cannot fight or run away from the situation, and it is too overwhelming.
-This is common in children who are not able to escape from stressful situations.
+The freeze response takes over when we cannot fight or run away from the situation and it is too overwhelming.
+This is common in children who cannot escape from stressful situations.

 Let’s think about the freeze response.

 - Feeling dissociated and detached from thoughts and feelings